"Aurel Vlaicu" Baneasa airport, on the list of the oldest airports

 The second oldest commercial airport in the world is Hamburg, Germany.
 It was inaugurated in 1911.
 It is currently at 8.5 kilometers from the center of Hamburg.
 Every year, over 13 millions of passengers cross the threshold.

-Starting with 2012, Baneasa International Airport has been transformed into a city airport.
+Starting with 2012, Băneasa International Airport was transformed into a city airport.
 Currently, only charter and VIP flights are operated.
-For several years, Baneasa International Airport has also hosted the largest aviation show in Romania - Bucharest International Air Show (BIAS).
+For several years, Băneasa International Airport has also hosted the largest aviation show in Romania - Bucharest International Air Show (BIAS).

 The list of the 10 oldest airports in the world is completed by: Bremen airport, Germany (from 1913); Ciampino Airport from Rome, Italy (from 1916); Schiphol Airport from Amsterdam (from 1916), the Netherlands; Paris-Le Bourget Airport, France (from 1919); Sydney Airport (Kingsford Smith), Australia (from 1920); Minneapolis-St. Paul, United States (from 1920); Albany International Airport, United States (from 1928).